kajott/CompoKit/README.md

 ## Installation

-Just run `scripts/setup.cmd`.
+Just run `setup.cmd`.
 This will download and unpack all essential programs (except FFmpeg and youtube-dl) into the `bin` directory.

-You may also have a look at `scripts/setup.ps1` before and update the version-dependent download URLs to the newest releases of the various programs.
+You may also have a look at `bin/setup.ps1` before and update the version-dependent download URLs to the newest releases of the various programs.

-To get all the music files (i.e. populate the `music` directory with all the stuff listed in `music/download.txt`), run `scripts/download_music.cmd`.
+To get all the music files (i.e. populate the `music` directory with all the stuff listed in `music/download.txt`), run `bin/download_music.cmd`.

 ## Special Configuration Options